In this issue:

 Do you want to be inspired by some of the those on the cutting edge of ICT and those that are just naturally doing good stuff in the classroom?

-Do you want to network, meet new friends and just generally have a great evening?
+Do you want to network, meet new friends and just generally have a great evening?you do !

 Held across the United Kingdom, TeachMeets offer the chance for teaching assistants, teachers, consultants, governors, bloggers and twitterers to share 'what is working' in ICT in education.
 ‘TeachMeet NE London 2 – ICT’ offers you:-